Firebase vs CockroachDB for Solo Developers

 Global distribution.
 CockroachDB's strength is multi-region, globally distributed, strongly consistent data.
 Firebase can run Firestore in multi-region mode, but it's a simpler form of distribution.
 If you genuinely need data to be consistent across continents with automatic failover, CockroachDB is purpose-built for that.
 Firebase is not.

 Cost.
 Firebase's free tier is generous and the pay-as-you-go model works for small applications.
-CockroachDB's meaningful tier (Dedicated) costs $295/month.
+CockroachDB's provisioned tiers start at $0.18 per hour for a 2-vCPU Standard cluster and $0.60 per hour for a 4-vCPU Advanced cluster, so a continuously running minimum Standard cluster lands near $131 per month before storage and request units.
 For a solo developer, that's a steep entry point.
-The Serverless free tier exists but doesn't showcase CockroachDB's differentiating features.
+The free Basic tier exists but doesn't showcase CockroachDB's differentiating multi-region and failover features.

 Scaling trajectory.
 Firebase scales well but costs become unpredictable at high usage.
 CockroachDB scales horizontally by adding nodes.
 Both handle growth, but CockroachDB is built for the kind of scale that most solo developers will never reach.
 Firebase's scaling is more than sufficient for projects that haven't raised a Series B.